Watson-Personal-Assistant/developer/_content/further-topics/regexp_nlu.md

 You can use _optional words_ in an expression to capture multiple variations of an utterance.
 Enclose the optional words in square brackets and use a pipe `|` to separate the optional words.

 Example:

 `[What|How] is the weather`<br>
 The expression matches the following utterances:<br>
 `What is the weather`<br>
 `How is the weather`

-Place the pipe symbol `|` after the last word to match an empty string at the location of the `|` symbol.<br>
+Place the pipe symbol `|` after the last word to match an empty string at the location of the `|` symbol.

 Example:
 `What is the [current|] weather`<br>
 The expression matches the following utterances:<br>
 `What is the current weather`<br>
 `What is the weather`

 You can use _a dollar sign_ `($)` to specify a wildcard character.
-The `($)` symbol specifies that any words or phrase can precede the symbol.<br>
+The `($)` symbol specifies that any words or phrase can precede the symbol.

-Example:<br>
+Example:
 `"$ tell me a joke"`<br>
 The expression matches at least the following utterances:<br>
 `Please tell me a joke`<br>
 `Can you tell me a joke`<br>

-You can use `an asterisk` `(*)` sign to replace a word or a set of words in the position that the asterisk sign occupies.<br>
+You can use `an asterisk` `(*)` sign to replace a word or a set of words in the position that the asterisk sign occupies.

-Example:<br>
+Example:

 `"Please tell me a *"`
 The expression matches at least the following utterances:<br>
 `Please tell me a story`<br>
 `Please tell me a joke`<br>

 You can reference built-in entities in your expressions.
 Reference the entity using the `@` symbol.

-Example:<br>
+Example:

 `"Good @partOfDay"`<br>
 The expression matches at least the following utterances:<br>
 `Good morning`<br>
 `Good afternoon`<br>

 You can reference your custom entities in your expressions.
-Define the entity in the entities section of the `../res/nlu/regexp.json` file.<br>
+Define the entity in the entities section of the `../res/nlu/regexp.json` file.

-Example:<br>
+Example:

 `What is the current weather in {location}`<br>
 If you define possible values for `location` as `London` and `New York`, the expression matches at least the following utterances:<br>
 `What is the current weather in London`<br>
 `What is the current weather in New York`<br>

 You can use an optional entity in the expressions.
-The utterance is matched with or without the value of the optional entity.<br>
+The utterance is matched with or without the value of the optional entity.

-Example:<br>
+Example:

 `"What is the horoscope [for|] [{@sunsign}]"`<br>
 The expression matches the following utterances:<br>
 `What is the horoscope`<br>
 `What is the horoscope for aries`<br>

 You can use a positional entity in the expressions.
-The utterance is matched if the entity is included in the position it occupies.<br>
+The utterance is matched if the entity is included in the position it occupies.

-Example:<br>
+Example:

 `"$ play {track_name} [by|] [{band_name}]"`<br>
 The expression matches the following utterances:<br>
 `Please play beautiful day by U2`<br>